 Specialization is really important in programming.
 You need to be the big fish in the small pond, not the small fish in the big pond.

 You may need to set an hourly rate when you create your profile.
 I would suggest you start at 30$ per hour.
-The rate can vary according to your circumstances and geographical locations.
+The rate can vary according to your circumstances and geographical location.

 I started with a very less rate since the cost of living is less in my place compared to countries like the United States.
 So, the rate can vary according to different factors.